scality/metalk8s/docs/installation-guide/quickstart.rst

    <new-node-name>:
       True

-Launch the command to perform the installation
+Launch the command to perform the deployment

 .. code-block:: shell